fwouts/apigen/README.md

 # Declare what a User is.
 api.model :user do
-  # User is a struct (multiple fields).
+  # User is a object (multiple fields).
-  type :struct do
+  type :object do
     # User.name is a mandatory string.
     name :string
     # User.age is an optional integer.